 HOPWA leverages funding for housing services through Ryan White Part B to complement services provided under HOPWA with Housing Services to assist Ryan White clients with short-term or emergency housing assistance to enable an individual or family to gain or maintain access to core medical and supportive care.
+This assistance is only provided in northern Nevada.
 The Project Sponsor, Northern Nevada HOPES, is also the sole Ryan White Part B subrecipient that provides housing services in northern Nevada.